PCTsai0621/HOGVisualization/README.md

 # HOGVisualization
 This project implements fHOG (felzenszwalb's HOG) feature and its visualization in c++.
-The original Matlab code can be dowloaded from [Here](http://people.cs.uchicago.edu/~rbg/latent-release5/).
+The original MATLAB code can be dowloaded from [Here](http://people.cs.uchicago.edu/~rbg/latent-release5/).

 ## Dependencies